kanagavallikciet-07/Student-Academic-Record-Management-System/README.md

 🚀 Features

   ✔️ Insert new student records dynamically.

   ✔️ Delete a student by their ID.

   ✔️ Search for students by ID or Name.

   ✔️ Display all student records in order of entry.

   ✔️ Reverse display of student records (using doubly linked list).

   ✔️ Clone the list to create a backup copy.

   ✔️ Calculate the average GPA of all students.

+🧱 Data Structure Used

+🔹 Doubly Linked List

+      typedef struct Student {

+      int id;

+      char name[50];

+      char dept[30];

+      float gpa;

+      struct Student *prev, *next;

+      } Student;

+  *Each student record is a node in the doubly linked list.

+  *prev pointer points to the previous record.

+  *next pointer points to the next record.